When is the deadline for submissions?

 Mainstream Media – GLAAD monitors mainstream media on a year-round basis as part of our work to fight defamation and promote fair, accurate, and inclusive LGBTQ images in the media.
 This monitoring provides a pool of potential nominees for GLAAD to review.
 GLAAD may choose to nominate LGBTQ images from these media outlets – even if the image is not submitted.

 Media Outlets Created By and For an LGBTQ Audience – GLAAD does not monitor media created by and for the LGBTQ community – therefore we do not generate a pool of potential nominees.
 Therefore all media outlets which are created by and for the LGBTQ community must submit their programming and journalism in order for it to be eligible for nomination.

 What scoring criteria does GLAAD use to judge potential nominees?

-1) Fair, Accurate and Inclusive Representations – Rather than portraying the LGBT community in broad stereotypes, the project deals with the characters or themes in a fair, accurate, and multi-dimensional manner.
+1) Fair, Accurate and Inclusive Representations – Rather than portraying the LGBTQ community in broad stereotypes, the project deals with the characters or themes in a fair, accurate, and multi-dimensional manner.
 (This is different than a “positive role model.”)
-Inclusive means that the diversity of the LGBT community is represented.
+Inclusive means that the diversity of the LGBTQ community is represented.
 This includes economic, geographic, and political diversity, as well as people of color, seniors, differently abled people, etc.